RonyAbecidan/Anagrams/README.md

 - Room
 - Supermarket
 - Computer
-- #
+- \#
 - Today, I will go to the supemakret because I need a copmuter for my romo
 - I am watching a moive from my cra

-**Sentence** : 'Today, I will go to the supemakret because I need a copmuter for my romo'
+`Input sentence` : 'Today, I will go to the supemakret because I need a copmuter for my romo'

 `Output` :  I find errors, I think the correct answer is :

 > Today, I will go to the supermarket because I need a computer for my room

-**Sentence** : 'I am watching a moive from my cra'
+`Input sentence` : 'I am watching a moive from my cra'

-Output` :  I find errors, I think the correct answer is :
+`Output` :  I find errors, I think the correct answer is :

 > I am watching a movie from my car